- Excluding Web Pages

 - Will I lose my settings by upgrading from SiteTree 1.5.3?

-If you are upgrading from SiteTree 1.5.3 however, your general settings, your preferences about whether or not to exclude a post or page from the sitemaps will be automatically upgraded.
-Instead, the Change Frequency and Priority metadata you might have set for some posts or pages will not require upgrade, because in the latest versions of SiteTree and SiteTree Pro their use has been dropped.
+If you are upgrading from SiteTree 1.5.3 however, your general settings, your preferences about whether or not to exclude a Post or Page from the sitemaps will be automatically upgraded.
+Instead, the Change Frequency and Priority metadata you might have set for some Posts or Pages will be deleted from the database, because they have been deprecated.